skyefreeman/broadcast.ex/README.md

 # Broadcast

-_Broadcast_ to multiple social media sources at once.

-Currently supports write-only posting to:

-- Bluesky
-- Mastodon
+Broadcast is an Elixir library for posting to social media websites, currently with support for Bluesky and Mastodon.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `broadcast` to your list of dependencies in `mix.exs`:
+Add `broadcast` to your list of dependancies in `mix.exs`:

 ```elixir
 def deps do